wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 ### 30-Second Pitch

-"Garden of Eden V3 is a free, open-source AI assistant that runs 100% on your Mac.
+"Eden Proejct is a free, open-source AI assistant that runs 100% on your Mac.
 Unlike ChatGPT or Claude, all AI processing happens locally - your data never leaves your machine.
 It's powered by qwen2.5:7b via Ollama, features 10 customizable personality parameters, and works completely offline.
 Think Tony Stark's JARVIS, but private and free forever."

 ### 60-Second Pitch

 "ChatGPT costs $20/month and uploads your conversations to OpenAI servers.
 GitHub Copilot costs $10/month and sends your code to Microsoft.
 Every cloud AI service forces you to choose between power and privacy.

-Garden of Eden V3 changes that.
+Eden Proejct changes that.
 It's a production-quality desktop AI assistant that runs 100% locally via Ollama.
 All processing happens on your Mac using the qwen2.5:7b model - no data ever leaves your machine.
 You get:

 - Complete privacy (works offline)
 - Zero subscription fees (free forever, MIT license)